OpenMatch/MARVEL/ClueWeb22-MM/readme.md

 ## Quick Start

-If you have obtained the copyright license of the data set, you can build ClueWeb22-MM through the following script.
+If you have obtained the copyright license of the ClueWeb22 dataset, you can build ClueWeb22-MM through the following script.

 #### Retrieval Benchmark